GreenComfyTea/twitch-community-map/README.md

 ## TODO

-1) Fix hachu link types for Staff and Artists
-2) Make Hide buttons for Info and Leaderboard
+1) Make Hide buttons for Info and Leaderboard